 World Nomads offer flexible travel insurance you can buy even if already overseas.
 This can be a key point, as most travel insurance policies are not valid if you’ve already left your country when you purchase them (I found this out the hard way when my camera was stolen in Bangkok).

-(This page contains affiliate links i.e. if you follow the links from this page to Agoda, World Nomads, or Amazon and make a purchase, 4corners7seas will receive a commission from them.
+(This page contains affiliate links i.e. if you follow the links from this page to World Nomads, Hotels Combined, or Amazon and make a purchase, 4corners7seas will receive a commission from them.
 This commission comes out of their profit margin at no extra cost to you; I’m recommending these companies, products and services because I know and trust them from personal experience, and thank you in advance should you choose to use them via the above links)